 Community Chorus Project (CCP) was founded in 2011 by Lauren Bromley Hodge, a Chapel Hill, NC based arts entrepreneur, in collaboration with the Department of Music at the University of North Carolina at Chapel Hill.
 Community Chorus Project, LLC is a company with a mission.
-We seek to create positive social impact while creating diverse and inclusive music programming of the highest standard. .
+We seek to create positive social impact while creating diverse and inclusive music programming of the highest standard.
 Our credo is Creating Community One Chorus at a Time, and our goal is to plant lifelong seeds of creativity, fun and artistry in middle and high school age singers.
-Our youth programs are diverse, innovative, immersive, fun and informed by the partnership with the Department of Music at UNC, who help ensure the highest musical and education quality.
+Our youth programs are diverse, innovative, immersive, fun and informed by our partnership with the Department of Music at UNC, who help ensure the highest musical and education quality.
 Our singers work with a wealth of talented music teachers and artists (see staff biographies).

 Community Chorus Project programs…

-Summer Glee Musical Theater Intensive gives singers, ages 11-16, an opportunity to receive individual vocal instruction, work with a team of voice teachers and a choreographer to bring together an extraordinary revue performance of musical theatre material.
+Summer Glee Musical Theater Intensive provides singers, ages 11-16, an opportunity to receive individual vocal instruction, work with a team of voice teachers and a choreographer to bring together an extraordinary revue performance of musical theatre material.

 For older singers, ages 14-18, the Summer Recording Workshop offers high school singers an opportunity to learn and perform specially commissioned arrangements of pop, a cappella and indie based music, make music videos and studio recordings.